What is Risk?

 - Support the growth drivers of creating value through innovation, extending the global reach with a local focus, executing with excellence, and leading with purpose.

 Business leaders are accountable for managing risks affecting their businesses.
 So Risk management functions are responsible for identifying, assessing, and presenting those risks to the business leaders for recommended actions.

 Risk management professionals continuously strive to innovate and develop solutions to identify and mitigate risk more effectively.
 So, Select risk management functions are listed below along with the areas of risk for which they have responsibility.

 The Enterprise Risk Management Framework is made up of six process components derived from the Committee of Sponsoring Organizations of the Tread-way Commission ERM Framework.

-Objectives are set by the Executive Committee in alignment with the Enterprise Strategic Framework and are cascaded throughout the organization:
+Objectives are set by the Executive Committee in alignment with the Enterprise’s Strategic Framework and are cascaded throughout the organization:

-- The Risk Response: A response is determined based upon the overall risk exposure.
+A response is determine based on the overall risk exposure.
 Considered as a function of likelihood and impact of the occurrence.
 So Risk responses may include avoiding or evading, accepting, reducing, and sharing or transferring risk.

-- Monitoring: Management reviews, as well as assurance activities, such as testing, auditing, and assessments, are in place to ensure that risks are effectively identified and assess.
+Management reviews, as well as assurance activities, such as testing, auditing, and assessments, are in place to ensure that risks are effectively identified and assessed.
 And that appropriate responses, controls, and preventive actions are in place.

-While no risk management system can ever be absolutely complete, the goal is to make certain that identify risks are managed within acceptable levels.
+While no risk management system can ever be absolutely complete, the goal is to make certain that identifies risks are manage within acceptable levels.